dimebot/Three-Tier-Web-on-Kubernetes/README.md

 <br>

 ### 3. Spin up the Splunk Container
+- Create a `.env` file and set the variable `SPLUNK_PASSWORD`.
-`docker compose -f docker-compose.yml up -d`
+- Start the container `docker compose -f docker-compose.yml up -d`.

-Wait ~1 minute for the container to fully start.
+- Wait ~1 minute for the container to fully start.

 <br>